10 of our favourite picnic spots

 Escape to this small patch of countryside and after your feast explore the Viaduct Way – a great walk to burn off your picnic.

-Hospital of St Cross ® Harvey Mills Photography 2017
+Hospital of St Cross c Harvey Mills Photography

 6. Wickham Water Meadows

-If you live near the market town of Wickham then it’s time to pack your picnic basket.
-Visit the naturally formed water meadows in the heart of the town for the perfect spot to relax and enjoy your food.
+In the market town of Wickham make sure you visit the naturally formed water meadows in the heart of the town for the perfect spot to relax and enjoy your food.
 The space was historically used for grazing cattle but it has now been transformed into a peaceful haven, perfect for a walk or a picnic near the waters edge thanks to the hard work of local residents and volunteers.

 7. Bishop’s Waltham Palace

-If you live locally to the market town of Bishop’s Waltham enjoy your picnic in the ruins of Bishops Waltham Palace.
+If you are heading to the market town of Bishop’s Waltham enjoy your picnic in the ruins of Bishops Waltham Palace.

 The palace was first built by Henry of Blois in the 12th Century and has hosted royalty and the Bishop throughout the years.
 The palace was badly damaged during the Civil War and was subsequently abandoned.